 This verdant area with lush forests carpeting the Nebrodi mountains and its hidden villages gives you the feeling that time has stopped, but for all the sleepiness there is one town that's always hopping: The incomparable Taormina, once the playground of the jet set.
 It's also the gateway to the island (Messina) and was the place where the first Greeks colonized Sicily (Naxos).

 Overshadowing the eastern areas and visible from as far away as Erice and Calabria on the mainland, Europe's highest (over 3,000m/9,843 ft.) and most active volcano has determined the history, architecture, and agriculture of its environs for centuries, if not millennia: The cooled lava has been used to rebuild many of the cities after earthquakes, and the lava-rich soil produces the blood-red oranges that are unique to this part of the island.
 Thick vegetation surrounds the foothills, creating a microclimate of flora not seen anywhere else in Sicily.
 Treks up to the craters are possible, depending on weather and volcanic activity; dress warmly, even in summer.
+In 2019, Etna erupted, creating an earthquake in Catania that killed 4 people.
+Check safety warnings before venturing out for a tour of its flanks.

 The second-largest city in Sicily is more industrialized than Palermo; some say that its proximity to the mainland is the reason.
 There's no denying that Catania is loud and brash.
 Old Catania still lives on in places such as the daily fish market.
 Its architecture is certainly homogeneous: Literally forced to rebuild from the ground up after a devastating earthquake in 1693, it developed its own twist on the baroque, the Late Sicilian Baroque, which defines not only Catania but all of southeastern Sicily.
 The Roman Amphitheater and Odeon are vestiges of Roman domination, but it's the harmonious style of the buildings post-earthquake that define the city.
 Worth visiting also are Sant'Alfio, to see the oldest tree in continental Europe, and Bronte, to taste the delectable pistachios.